Why investors concerned about stock valuations and volatility may want to consider equity alternatives like convertible and high yield bonds.

 This paper has been updated since it was originally published in February 2021.

-After a strong market advance, prudent investors looking to adjust their portfolios need to weigh their need and ability to tolerate volatility.
-That translates to putting more emphasis on a manager’s risk-adjusted returns and rethinking the idea of just allocating to high quality bonds when they can’t afford to do so.
+After recent market sell-offs, prudent investors looking to adjust their portfolios need to weigh their need and ability to tolerate volatility.
+That translates to putting more emphasis on a manager’s risk-adjusted returns and rethinking the idea of just allocating to high-quality bonds when they can’t afford to do so.
 They will have to embrace higher volatility to generate the long-term returns they need to maintain spending through retirement.

 Where else can investors turn to achieve the growth their portfolios require?
 Consider convertible and high yield bonds.
-Convertibles and high yield may not cushion against declining equity markets the way Treasuries and investment grade bonds do, but in a lower for longer rate environment their potential return generation merits closer examination.
+Convertibles and high yield may not cushion against declining equity markets the way Treasuries and investment grade bonds do, but their potential return generation merits closer examination.

 Glossary—Sharpe Ratio: A risk-adjusted measure calculated using standard deviation and excess return to determine reward per unit of risk.
 Standard Deviation: Measures variability of returns around the average return for an investment portfolio.
 Higher standard deviation suggests greater risk.
 Sortino ratio: a variation of the Sharpe ratio, differentiates harmful volatility from volatility in general by using a value for downside deviation.
 The Sortino ratio is the excess return over the risk-free rate divided by the downside semi-variance, and so it measures the return to “bad” volatility.
 Beta: A quantitative measure of the volatility, or systematic risk, of a security or a portfolio in comparison to the market as a whole.
 Correlation is a statistical measure of how two securities move in relation to each other.